-In 2014, for the first time, more females than males were signed up for an intro computer science course at University of California Berkeley.
+In 2014, for the first time, more females than males were signed up for an intro computer science course at the University of California Berkeley.
 How?
-The class name was changed from “Introduction to Symbolic Programming” to “Beauty and the Joy of Computing,” which increased the female enrollment by 50 percent.
+The class name was changed from “Introduction to Symbolic Programming” to “Beauty and the Joy of Computing,” which increased the female enrollment by 50%.
 Clearly, to empower girls, creativity is required.

-“The first step is helping [girls] understand that ‘tech’ does not mean coding or software development,” says Welson-Rossman.
+“The first step is helping [girls] understand that ‘tech’ does not necessarily mean coding or software development,” says Welson-Rossman.
 “The nature of work in America has changed so dramatically over the past decade that nearly every career touches on tech in some way.
 So being a woman in tech can range from robotics to gaming to mobile to online marketing.
 If you delve deeper, you realize that tech is fundamentally reshaping even more traditional industries like manufacturing or farming.
 Of course, coding is still a great career option, but as all women know, one size does not fit all.
 We need to reframe the conversation of what it means to be a technologist so that more girls can get excited and embrace a career in the field.”

-7. Be a Mentor.
+7. Be a Mentor

 Fix the faulty pipeline of women reaching leadership roles in the workplace and achieving greater progress by being a mentor.

-8. Mark Your Calendars.
+8. Mark Your Calendars

 Start prepping now—focusing on the growth opportunities these days provide can help build your continued momentum for change.

-9. Acknowledge Faults and Address Them.
+9. Acknowledge Faults and Address Them

 Nobody’s perfect.
 It’s true.
 But all of us—especially those of us in the tech industry—can start taking real steps to improve the environment that exists for women in the workplace.
 Often, this means tucking into an extra-large slice of humble pie and seeing our weaknesses with clear eyes.

-“There are many companies working hard to right this dynamic, but no one company can do everything right, 100 percent of the time,” says Welson-Rossman.
+“There are many companies working hard to right this dynamic, but no one company can do everything right, 100% of the time,” says Welson-Rossman.
 “The challenge is for companies to continue to strive for excellence and to be open to self-evaluation.
 The companies that are on the right path aren’t afraid to look inward and be honest with what works and what doesn’t.”

 “Companies must commit to diversity as a core value,” says Welson-Rossman.
-“And, once they do they must provide appropriate levels of support through training and mentorship programs to help new technologists grow and thrive.”
+“And once they do, they must provide appropriate levels of support through training and mentorship programs to help new technologists grow and thrive.”

 We have lots of ideas we’ve discussed here, but why not start there?
 Talk.
 Bring up these issues and make it a company-wide discussion.
 Then commit.

-Looking Towards the (Female) Future
+Looking Toward the (Female) Future

 We need more women on the front lines of tech, influencing the future of our cultures and businesses for good.
 We need women.
 We need their work, their ideas, and their influence.
 We need their voices.

 “Women in technology is more than just a headline or a political rallying cry,” says Welson-Rossman.
 “Bringing more women into the technology workforce produces a more competitive business environment that can fire on all cylinders and at full capacity.”

-We can all move onward and upward — together.
+We can all move onward and upward together.
 We can do it.
-(We feel it in our code.)
+We feel it in our code.